Sunday, November 2, 2025

 In an increasingly digitalized world, it is crucial that people can find, understand and use digital health information.
 Digital care and support concepts relieve and support those affected, relatives and care staff in their everyday lives.
 Particularly important at a time when there is a shortage of skilled workers and money: self-empowerment, self-help and the ability to understand (health) information.

-The study HLS19-DIGI – A New Instrument for Measuring Digital Health Literacy, published in April 2025, provides the first Europe-wide insight into the digital health literacy (DHL) of over 28,000 people from 13 countries.
+The study HLS19-DIGI – A New Instrument for Measuring Digital Health Literacy, published in April 2025, provides the first Europe-wide insights into the digital health literacy (DHL) of over 28,000 people from 13 countries.
 And it provides clear recommendations on how we can close these gaps.

 What is digital health literacy?